cb400f/opensuse-guide.org/help.md

 ## A.3 IRC

 You can get help in realtime using IRC (Internet Relay Chat).
-The IRC-client Konversation is installed by default and preconfigured to join the <a href="irc://irc.opensuse.org/opensuse" class="button" title="join #suse on freenode">#suse</a> channel on the Freenode IRC network.
+The IRC-client Konversation is installed by default and preconfigured to join the [#suse](irc://irc.opensuse.org/opensuse) channel on the Freenode IRC network.

 {% include screenshot.html image="konversation" %}